rheia-framework/RHEIA/docs/sphinx/optimization.rst

 The deterministic design optimization procedure optimizes model outputs of interest by searching a finite design space as it is constructed by selected model input parameters, also known as design variables.
 The robust design optimization works under the same principle.
 The fundamental change is focused on the probabilistic treatment of the model input parameters (i.e. definition and propagation of uncertainties), which dictate the optimization of mean and minimization of the standard deviation of the considered model outpus.
 The multi-objective optimization algorithm used in RHEIA is Nondominating Sorting Genetic Algorithm (NSGA-II).
 More information on NSGA-II is available in :ref:`lab:ssnsga2`.
-The design variables and model parameters are characterized in the :file:`design_space.txt` file.
+The design variables and model parameters are characterized in the :file:`design_space.csv` file.
-As per robust design optimization, the uncertainty on the respective design variables and model parameters is characterized in the :file:`stochastic_space.txt` file.
+As per robust design optimization, the uncertainty on the respective design variables and model parameters is characterized in the :file:`stochastic_space.csv` file.
 More information on characterizing these files is available in :ref:`lab:ssdesignspace` and :ref:`lab:ssstochastic_space`, respectively.
 The system model evaluations are coupled with the optimization algorithm in :py:mod:`case_description.`.
 More information on this Python wrapper is discussed in :ref:`lab:wrapper`.